-Through her insatiable passion for the arts and natural gift as both a comedic and dramatic actress, Emmy® winner Carrie Preston has landed standout roles from the stage to the big screen.
-Hailed as a scene stealer by the New York Post, she enjoyed many seasons working on her Critics' Choice Award-nominated and Emmy-winning portrayal of Elsbeth Tascioni on The Good Wife; her recurring role in Person of Interest; and her starring role as sassy, red-headed waitress Arlene Fowler in the Golden Globe®- and Emmy-nominated HBO series True Blood.
+Through her insatiable passion for the arts and natural gift as both a comedic and dramatic actress, Emmy winner Carrie Preston has landed standout roles from the stage to the big screen.
+Quoted as a “scene stealer” by the New York Post, she enjoyed many seasons working on her Critics' Choice nominated and Emmy winning portrayal of “Elsbeth Tascioni” on the award-winning series The Good Wife, her recurring role in Person of Interest, as well as her starring role as “Arlene Fowler,” the red-headed sassy waitress in the Golden Globe and Emmy nominated HBO series True Blood.
 Preston can now be seen as the magnificent "Polly," in the new TNT hit series, Claws, executive-produced by Rashida Jones.
 The second season is set to premiere this summer.

 Preston is also a director and producer with her production company, Daisy 3 Pictures.
 Her directorial debut was the feature film 29th and Gay, written by and starring James Vasquez, which is available on DVD.
-She also directed the short film Feet of Clay, by David Caudle, which made the festival rounds.
-James Vasquez’s Ready?
-OK!, which she starred in and executive-produced, played more than 50 festivals, both domestic and international.
-Preston won the Best Actress award at Film Out San Diego, where the film had its world premiere.
-She also directed and produced That’s What She Said, a feature film written by Kellie Overbey and starring Anne Heche, Marcia DeBonis and Alia Shawkat.
-The film made its world premiere at the 2012 Sundance Film Festival and was screened at the 2012 Nashville Film Festival, where it was honored with awards for Best Film by a Woman Director and Best Actress Alia Shawkat.
+She also directed the short film Feet of Clay by David Caudle, which made the festival rounds, and James Vasquez’s Ready?
+OK!, which she starred in and executive produced, played more than 50 festivals, both domestic and international.
+Preston won Best Actress at Film Out San Diego, where the film had its world premiere.
+She also directed and produced That’s What She Said, a feature film written by Kellie Overbey, starring Anne Heche, Marcia DeBonis and Alia Shawkat.
+The film made its world premiere at the 2012 Sundance Film Festival and was also screened at the Nashville Film Festival 2012 where Preston was honored with two awards for the film: Best Film by a Woman Director and Best Actress Alia Shawkat.
 Most recently, Preston directed Happy Lucky Golden Tofu Panta Dragon Good Time Fun Fun Show, which premiered at Soho International Film Festival.
 The film stars comedian Kate Rigg and the electric violin fueled poetic punk duo Slanty Eyed Mama.